Advancing Public Knowledge on Race, Justice, and Religion in America

 The Luce Foundation is not currently accepting new inquiries in this grant category.
 Please watch our website for updates on new funding opportunities.

 A full list of projects funded through the Luce Fund for Theological Education can be found in the Foundation’s grants database.
-New Letters of Inquiry to the Luce Fund are accepted annually between January 1 and March 15.

 Dr. David Greenhaw, President and Professor of Preaching and Worship, Eden Theological Seminary